What is cannabis?

 How long do the effects last?

 The effects begin within minutes and can last up to several hours.
 For people with a psychotic illness, or who have a predisposition to such an illness, the effects can be more serious and long-term.
 Psychotic illnesses are characterised by symptoms such as delusions, hallucinations and thought disorder.
 When people experience psychotic symptoms, they are unable to distinguish what is real – there is a loss of contact with reality.
-See also Factsheet 1: Psychosis.
+See also our psychosis factsheet.

 How do I find out more?